 Figure 3.
 Catch per unit effort (CPUE) of the primary three species of shrimp found in Puget Sound trawls from 1999 to 2019 over the course of a consistent 24 hour sampling effort each year.

 Figure 4.
-The most parsimonious Random walk model (based on AIC values) with Pacific Decadal Oscillation as a predictor of Crangon and Pandalus genus log standardized CPUE.
-Black line shows predicted model state (CPUE), grey lines show standard errors.
+Time series of standardized log-CPUE (colored points) and the best-fit model that included the Pacific Decadal Oscillation as a driver of change over time (black line).
+Grey lines indicate the approximate 95% confidence interval around the fitted trend line.

-Table 1. random walk model results predicting Crandon and Pandalus CPUE using Pacific Decadal Oscillation and El Niño/ La Niña intensity.
+Table 1.
+Ranking of candidate models based upon AICc.
+The bias column indicates whether or not there was a bias term in the model, and if so, whether it was unique to each genera or shared between them.
+The state column indicates whether there were two states unique to each genera or one common state.